shivkumar98/TheOdinProject/README.md

 <hr>

+## Foundations Course

+* I started the foundations course on 03/06/2023.

+* You can find my notes [here](/0%20Foundations%20Course/README.md)

 ## JavaScript Path

-* I started the JavaScript path on 31/05/2023, you can find my notes and project solutions [here](/1%20Full%20Stack%20JavaScript%20Path/2%20JavaScript/README.md)
+* I started the JavaScript path on 31/05/2023

+* You can find my notes and project solutions [here](/1%20Full%20Stack%20JavaScript%20Path/2%20JavaScript/README.md)

 ### Projects: